opentok/opentok-ios-sdk-samples/README.md

 5.	**Multi Party Call** - This project demonstrate how to use OpenTok SDK for a multi party call.
-The application publish audio/video from iOS device and can connect to N number of subscribers.
+The application publish audio/video from iOS device and can connect to multiple subscribers.
 However it shows only one subscriber video at a time due to cpu limitations on iOS devices.

+6.	**Audio Levels** - This project demonstrate how to use OpenTok SDK for audio only multi party calls.
+Boht publisher and subscribers are audio based only.
+    This applications also shows, how to use audio levels api along with audio meter UI for publisher and subscribers for visualization purpose.

 Referencing OpenTok.framework
 -----------------------------